 If any matters were heard in private, the Panel will consider the extent to which the evidence it has heard, its decision and the reasons for that decision can and should be made public.
 In these circumstances the Panel will usually prepare a limited public version of its decision.

-All other decisions are published on the HCPTS website in accordance with the Publications Policy.
+All other decisions are published on the HPCTS website in accordance with the Publications Policy.

 After the hearing concludes the HCPTS will send a copy of the Panel's decision to the HCPC, the registrant and their representative, any witnesses and the Professional Standards Authority.